-Ingesting hormones isn't your only option, though: There are plenty of nonhormonal birth control methods that circumvent painful and potentially threatening side effects while still helping to prevent pregnancy (and in some cases, STDs).
-Keep scrolling to learn more.
+Ingesting hormones isn't your only option, though: There are plenty of non-hormonal birth control methods that circumvent painful and potentially threatening side effects while still helping to prevent pregnancy (and in some cases, STDs).

-Nonhormonal birth control isn't just for those who fear side effects: It also serves as a "backup" for regular methods to even better protect against disease and/or pregnancy (like using a condom in conjunction with your regular birth control pill).
-Women who take birth control as a means to decrease PMS symptoms or treat acne (aka not as a contraceptive) may also choose to take nonhormonal birth control to avoid affecting the body's natural hormones and menstrual cycle.
-And for women who are using birth control to prevent pregnancy, they may choose nonhormonal birth control because of medical contraindications.
+Non-hormonal birth control isn't just for those who fear side effects: It also serves as a "backup" for regular methods to even better protect against disease and/or pregnancy (like using a condom in conjunction with your regular birth control pill).
+Women who take birth control as a means to decrease PMS symptoms or treat acne (aka not as a contraceptive) may also choose to take non-hormonal birth control.
+And for women who are using birth control to prevent pregnancy, they may choose non-hormonal birth control because of medical contraindications.

 One of the most reliable forms of birth control (nonhormonal and hormonal) is a copper IUD.
 It's placed in the uterus during an office visit and can prevent pregnancy for up to 10 years.
 It works by creating a toxic intrauterine environment for sperm and ova to inhibit fertilization.
 At first, you may experience heavier or longer periods—speak with your gynecologist if these symptoms persist.

-The female condom—or a diaphragm—is a dome-shaped latex barrier that is inserted vaginally to cover the cervix and prevent sperm from entering the uterus.
-It's not a one-size-fits-all, so you'll need to visit a doctor to be fitted.
+The diaphragm is a dome-shaped latex barrier that is inserted vaginally to cover the cervix and prevent sperm from entering the uterus.
+It's not one-size-fits-all, so you'll need to visit a doctor to be fitted.
 Once inserted, you'll need to leave it in for a minimum of six hours after sex and a maximum of 24 hours total.
 When you're ready to take it out, you can rinse it and reuse it later on.

-The contraceptive sponge is a small spermicide-infused barrier that needs to be dampened before inserting into the cervix.
+The contraceptive sponge is a small spermicide-infused barrier that needs to be dampened before inserting it into the cervix.
 It protects against pregnancy for 24 hours and needs to be left in for a minimum of six hours.
-After the six-hour period, it must be discarded.
+After six hours, it must be discarded.

 Spermicide disrupts the sperm's membrane and eventually kills them; however, it's the least effective form of contraception when used on its own.
 It's also more likely to cause UTIs, so tread lightly, and speak with your gynecologist to see if you're a candidate.